Department of Geology and Geophysics records

-The Department of Geology and Geophysics (G&G) conducts research into the role of the oceans in past climate change, the geologic structure and tectonics of the ocean basins and their margins, and the composition and dynamics of the Earth’s mantle.
+The Department of Geology and Geophysics (G and G) conducts research into the role of the oceans in past climate change, the geologic structure and tectonics of the ocean basins and their margins, and the composition and dynamics of the Earth’s mantle.
 The Scientific and Technical staff carry out research in a wide variety of disciplines in the marine geosciences including marine geophysics (seismology, electromagnetism, magnetics and gravity), tectonics, petrology and geochemistry, paleoceanography and coastal and margins geology.
-The G&G Department hosts a number of state-of-the-art analytical or instrumentation facilities including the National Ocean Sciences Accelerated Mass Spectrometer Facility (NOSAMS), the Northeast National Ion Microprobe Facility (NENIMF), the Ice-Ocean Environmental Buoy Program (IOEB), and part of the Ocean Bottom Seismic Instrumentation Pool.
+The G and G Department hosts a number of state-of-the-art analytical or instrumentation facilities including the National Ocean Sciences Accelerated Mass Spectrometer Facility (NOSAMS), the Northeast National Ion Microprobe Facility (NENIMF), the Ice-Ocean Environmental Buoy Program (IOEB), and part of the Ocean Bottom Seismic Instrumentation Pool.

 22 boxes (11 linear feet)